When it comes to beating the summer heat, you need to find the right cooling solution for your home. That’s where we can help.

 Best air conditioners

-We’ve rounded up a couple of our favourite air conditioners for use around the home or office below.
+We’ve picked out a couple of our favourite air conditioners for use around the home or office.

 Portable air conditioners are designed to be moved from one room to another.
 A lot of them come with caster wheels, so you can easily move them to any area of your home or office that needs cooling.
 They’re ideal for anyone living in rented properties that don’t have pre-installed air conditioning units.